monatis/clip.cpp/README.md

 clip.cpp also has a short startup time compared to large ML frameworks, which makes it suitable for serverless deployments where the cold start is an issue.

 ## Hot topics
+-   09/27/2023: clip.cpp now uses a new model file structure in GGUF format.
+This is a breaking change.
+See bwlow for more information.
 -   09/14/2023: All functions are C-compatible now. `zsl` example is updated to match Huggingface's zero-shot behavior in the zero-shot pipeline.
 -   09/11/2023: Introduce Python bindings.
 -   07/12/2023: Batch inference support for image encoding.
 -   07/11/2023: Semantic image search [example](examples/image-search/README.md) directly in C++.

+## BREAKING CHANGE
+### As of 09/27/2023, clip.cpp uses a new model file structure in GGUF format.
+The latest commit that is compatible with older .bin files is [05f2efd8081b8695e8174dea7a82116ece2fdf63](https://github.com/monatis/clip.cpp/commit/05f2efd8081b8695e8174dea7a82116ece2fdf63).
+There will be no back compatibility support for older models, and you are recommended to update to the new code and model files.
+The new structure allows text-only and vision-only model files as well as 32-bit floating point precision, 5-bit and 8-bit quantization support in addition to the existing 16-bit floating point precision and 4-bit quantization.

 ## Note about image preprocessing